Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST webhooks-upsert

-Update a webhook record if the provided reference does match one of the webhooks in your account, otherwise create a new webhook record with the provided reference (or with a random one if no reference is provided).
+It updates a webhook record if the provided reference does match one of the webhooks in your account, otherwise it creates a new webhook record with the provided reference (or with a random one if no reference is provided).

 ```shell
 curl --location 'https://api.ezus.app/webhooks-upsert' \